aspose-words/Aspose.Words-Documentation/en/net/getting-started/why-aspose-words/aspose-words-or-npoi/missing-features-in-npoi/convert-word-document-to-tiff/_index.md

 To convert a Word document to TIFF, simply invoke the [Save](https://reference.aspose.com/words/net/aspose.words/document/save/#save/) method and specify a file name with the “.TIFF” extension.

-See more details in the ["Save a Document"](/words/net/save-a-document/) documentation section.
+See more details in the [Save a Document](/words/net/save-a-document/) documentation section.

 {{% /alert %}}